smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/FIT_MODEL_SYNTAX.md

 ```

 !!!
 NOTE
     Option values used in the "__OPTIONS__" clause are different for each model.
-Specific values needed for each model are listed [here](/en/how-to_guides/OPTIONS/).
+Specific values needed for each model are listed in [reference](/en/how-to_guides/reference/).

 !!! warning
     The Auto-ML model is retrained by exclusively switching the dataset instead of changing the parameter values of the model to keep consistency with option values in the "__OPTIONS__" clause.